 Take your photography to a creative new level, by discovering, practising and even master the art of panoramic photography!

 Panoramic photography gives the photographer more creative options when creating an image.
-Sometimes elongated feels better than rectangle or square.
+Sometimes an elongated just works better than than a rectangle or square.

-I am not really talking about gigapixel images that allow you to zoom in on a town square or an office window from the top of another building.
+I am not really talking about gigapixel images that allow you to zoom in on a an office window from the top of another building.

 I am thinking purely from a creative point of view, the compositional aspects of panoramic photographs rather than the billions of pixels aspect.